-The auxiliary power capacity is 10,000 watts Peak, 9500 Watts continuous of 60 Hz, single phase power.
+The auxiliary power capacity is 10,500 watts Peak, 9500 Watts continuous of 60 Hz, single phase power.
 The auxiliary power capacity rating in watts is equivalent to volt-amperes at unity power factor.
 The max permissible current of the 240 VAC output is 40 Amps.
 The 240 VAC output can be split to provide two separate 120 VAC outputs with a max permissible current of 40 Amps per output to two separate 120 VAC branch circuits (these circuits cannot be paralleled).
 Output voltage is within \pm 10% at all loads up to rated capacity.
+All auxiliary power is protected by circuit breakers.